hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

       "metadataKey": STRING, // optional/null if type not of form metadata(...)
-      "visible": BOOL, // optional, default is true "path": STRING, // path to this element that is shown in frontend "filters":{  // may be used to request additional UI filters in
+      "visible": BOOL, // optional, default is true "path": STRING, // path to this element that is shown in frontend "filters":{  // may be used to request additional filters "<key>": {
-                 // future versions.
-Should be an empty mapping for now "<key>": {
           "name": STRING,
-          "type": STRING,
-          "required": BOOLEAN
+          "type": FILTERTYPE, // enumeration, possible value: "free_text" "required": BOOLEAN
         },
         ...